 Nine Months Ended September 30, 1997.
-For the nine months ended September 30, 1997, pro forma net income before extraordinary item would have been \$48.6 million compared to \$19.5 million of historical net income for the nine months ended September 30, 1997.
-The pro forma operating results for the nine months ended September 30, 1997 include a minority interest in the Operating Partnership of \$16.7 million, whereas there was a minority interest in the Operating Partnership of \$6.2 million for the period from June 23, 1997 through September 30, 1997.
-On a pro forma basis, net income before minority interest for the nine months ended September 30, 1997 would have been \$65.3 million compared to \$25.6 million of net income before extraordinary items for the corresponding historical period.
-Income before minority interest in Operating Partnership and extraordinary item increased by \$39.7 million on a pro forma basis for the nine months ended September 30, 1997 primarily due to a reduction of interest expense and income earned on the 1997 acquisitions and pending acquisitions.
+For the nine months ended September 30, 1997, pro forma net income before extraordinary item would have been \$50.5 million compared to \$19.5 million of historical net income for the nine months ended September 30, 1997.
+The pro forma operating results for the nine months ended September 30, 1997 include a minority interest in the Operating Partnership of \$15.8 million, whereas there was a minority interest in the Operating Partnership of \$6.2 million for the period from June 23, 1997 through September 30, 1997.
+On a pro forma basis, net income before minority interest in the Operating Partnership for the nine months ended September 30, 1997 would have been \$66.3 million compared to \$25.6 million of net income before extraordinary items for the corresponding historical period.
+Income before minority interest in Operating Partnership and extraordinary item increased by \$40.7 million on a pro forma basis for the nine months ended September 30, 1997 primarily due to a reduction of interest expense and income before months ended September 30, 1997 primarily due to a reduction specific text.